 - Commissioned by the Ministry of Foreign Affairs to paint the orchid, Dendrobium Norodom Sihamoni, named after the King of Cambodia, His Majesty Preah Bat Samdech Preah Boromneath Norodom Sihamoni

-- Appointed as one of Singapore's brand personalities for the launch of CHANEL No.5 L'eau
+- Appointed as Singapore's brand personalities for the launch of CHANEL No.5 L'eau to create an illustration of Chanel No. 5 and three videos on my art journey with Chanel.

 - First artist to illustrate on the cover of Harper's Bazaar Singapore for its Flora and Fauna issue in February 2016

-Named as one of Harper's Bazaar Singapore's Most Stylish Women of the Year, Lucinda has been featured in the media including Monocle Magazine, Time Out, The Straits Times, Business Times, The A-List, Buro 24/7, Lady Boss Asia, Style Magazine, Female, Catalog, Harper's Bazaar SG/ India, I-Weekly, Lianhe ZaoBao, PIN Prestige and Singapore Women's Weekly.
+Since I taught in the field of design and fashion, this has influenced the aesthetics on my work and my style.
+Thanks to Harper's Bazaar Singapore for selecting me as one of Harper's Bazaar Singapore's Most Stylish Women of the Year.
+I've also been featured in media including Monocle Magazine, Time Out, The Straits Times, Business Times, The A-List, Buro 24/7, Lady Boss Asia, Style Magazine, Female, Catalog, Harper's Bazaar SG/ India, I-Weekly, Lianhe ZaoBao, PIN Prestige and Singapore Women's Weekly.
+Read some of the interviews here.

 Her dedication to her field of interests is evidenced by her BA in English Language and Literature and MA in Fine Arts.
 She served as a senior lecturer at Lasalle College of the Arts where she oversaw the curriculum framework and strategic direction for cultural and contextual studies for the entire fashion programmes for six years.
 Additionally, she led lectures and research for the programmes for which she had also presented and published academic papers.